literary

 I was fortunate during my academic career to not have a literary specialty; instead, as a creative nonfiction professor, I was given fair credit for articles and essays published on a variety of subjects.

-Those literary interests often also involved music and vernacular cultures, especially Southern ones: an interest in Kerouac leads to jazz and African-American culture, and to Archie Ammons’ scroll poems and East Carolina roots, his Southernness, a thing that also fascinated Kerouac, and to black writers as different as Ishmael Reed and Langston Hughes.
+Those literary interests often also involved music and vernacular cultures, especially Southern ones: an interest in Kerouac leads to jazz and African-American culture and writing on rolls of paper, and to Archie Ammons’ own scroll poems and East Carolina roots, his Southernness, a thing that also fascinated Kerouac, and to Black writers as different as Ishmael Reed and Langston Hughes, who first saw the South in 1931, as he embarked on a reading / lecture tour to support a defense fund for the Scottsboro Boys..

 Living in New Orleans, 1980-81, helped get rid of fast food and pop music.
 Since then I’ve had the great good luck to live in a region with a deep and rich history, to have found several stories within that history worth telling, and to have enjoyed both the research and the fruition of it.
 Without that year in New Orleans, most of it spent living on the Esplanade end of Bourbon St., I’m not sure I’d have noticed much of it.

-Editing the North Carolina Literary Review afforded me a staff of smart folks: Bertie Fearing, John Patterson, Jane Ashford, Tim Hampton, Trish Evans and many others who’d gladly research contexts and backgrounds for our issues–and fact check!–railroad edit, and working with such brilliant designers as Eva Roberts and Stanton Blakeslee showed how much fun it could be to make footnotes matter.
+Editing the North Carolina Literary Review afforded me a staff of smart folks: Bertie Fearing, John Patterson, Jane Ashford, Tim Hampton, Trish Evans and many others who’d gladly research contexts and backgrounds for our issues–and fact check & railroad edit!
+Working with such brilliant designers as Eva Roberts and Stanton Blakeslee showed how much fun it could be to make footnotes matter.
+That work also re-connected me to Fred Chappell and the garden of excellence that had become identified collectively as North Carolina Writers, A.R.
+Ammons foremost among them.

 Special Collections, Joyner Library, ECU